You-Lab-MIT/SSAI-3D/README.md

 ---
 ## Demonstration -- Training

-Using the pre-trained NAFNet weights, typical fine-tuning time on a desktop computer is estimated to be around 5~30 minutes, depending on the dataset.
+Using the pre-trained NAFNet weights, typical fine-tuning time on a desktop computer is estimated to be around **5~30 minutes**, depending on the dataset.

 ### Data Preparation